Saint Thomas Christians: Further divisions

-As a protest against the interference of the Anglican Church in the affairs of the Puthenkūttukār faction of the Saint Thomas Christians, the Metropolitan, Cheppad Dionysios, convened a Synod at Mavelikara on 16 January 1836.
+As a protest against the interference of the Anglican Church in the affairs of the Puthenkur faction of the Saint Thomas Christians, the Metropolitan, Cheppad Dionysios, convened a Synod at Mavelikara on 16 January 1836.
 There it was declared that Malankara Church would be subject to the Syrian traditions and Patriarch of Antioch.
 The declaration resulted in the separation of the CMS missionaries from the communion with the Malankara Church.
 Cheppad Dionysios, abdicated during the tenure of an Antiochian prelate named Yuyakim Koorilose (arrived c.
 1846, d. c.
 1874).
-During his stay in among the Puthenkoor, Koorilose completed the transition to West Syriac ritual practices.
+During his stay in among the Puthenkur, Koorilose completed the transition to West Syriac ritual practices.
 However, a minority from the Malankara Church, who were in favour of the Reformed ideologies of the missionaries, stood along with them and joined the Anglican Church.
 These Saint Thomas Anglicans, were the first Reformed group to emerge from the Saint Thomas Christian community and they worked along with the missionaries in their evangelical, educational and reformative activities.
 By 1879, the Diocese of Travancore and Cochin of the Church of England was established in Kottayam.
 On 27 September 1947, the Anglican dioceses in South India, merged with other Protestant churches in the region and formed the Church of South India (CSI); an independent United Church in full communion with all its predecessor denominations.
 Since then, Anglican Syrian Christians have been members of the Church of South India and also came to be known as CSI Syrian Christians.